-At the end of the diary entries is an entry form another author, possibly by Mary.
-W. Hart dated 1875.
+At the end of the diary entries is an entry from another author, possibly Maria W. Hart, dated 1875.
 Lydia Hart died in 1831 and could not have made the entry.

-Loose papers include a letter dated Jan 8th 1813, a bequeath request from William H. Hart for the placement of a Tombstone for Lydia Hart, a table of contents for various letters or sermons, a letter from William Hart to a friend from Richmond, and 2 loose undated papers of unknown authorship.
-The letter from William Hart speaks of the events of Lydia’s death, and inquiries about events taking place in Richmond.
+Loose papers include a letter dated Jan 8th, 1813, the text on the tombstone for Lydia Hart, a table of contents for various letters or sermons, a letter from William Hart to a friend from Richmond, and 2 loose undated papers of unknown authorship.
+The letter from William Hart speaks of the events of Lydia’s death and inquiries about events taking place in Richmond.

 Conditions Governing Access